 I hope my front porch says “Welcome!”
-Now, it’s time to come inside!
-Welcome, Friends, to my home!
+Now, it’s time to come inside.
+Welcome to my home.

 I used all faux greenery here to create a look that would last through the holidays.
-I used old vintage-inspired books and a wooden stand to add interest and create varying heights for the display.
+You can also use old vintage-inspired books and a wooden stand to add interest and create varying heights for the display.

 Nordic Inspiration Meets Farmhouse Christmas

 I love to have fun with my decor and try new things.
 This Nordic-inspired tree was the perfect opportunity to give my hallway a fresh feel this year.
 I love the simplicity of the birch log tree and decorating with natural elements.
 It blends beautifully with the rustic mood of farmhouse decor but adds its own unique twist.